-The free event allows spectators.
+The free, family-friendly event allows spectators.
 Visitors can walk among the aircraft, observe the flying events, and interact with the pilots.
 Among the popular events are flour bombing and spot landing contests, held on Saturday afternoon!
 Tasty food & beverages, plus T-shirts and souvenirs are available for purchase.

 Bring a lawn chair and your camera, and enjoy all of the activities!
 Free parking is limited on site.
 Additional parking is nearby.
 Dogs must be on leashes and parents must closely watch children due to the presence of taxing aircraft.